-At FUMC Bay City, the award was used for Church Reunion Sunday on Aug.
+At FUMC Bay City, the award went to Church Reunion Sunday on Aug.
 15. The date marked the return of adult Sunday school and a special worship service, complete with a blessing of the backpacks, choir and bell choir music and the distribution of third grade Bibles.
-“We had a great Church Reunion Sunday,” Rev. Wade Floyd said.
-“In the midst of the Delta variant, we continued with our plans to focus on worship, discipleship, fellowship and mission.”

 Return celebrations at Trinity East UMC

 The support from the Conference helped Trinity East UMC have a successful Return Back campaign, Rev. Marilyn White said.
 The congregation welcomed back members in a number of ways.

 In August, Trinity East scheduled an entire week of community-wide Vacation Bible School, and also reopened its food pantry with a drive-through distribution.
 “We were able to bless 100 households with food,” White said.
 “Our pantry had been closed for over a year, and we received many responses from our community thanking us for coming back.”

 A Back-to-School social event was also scheduled under a big tent outside.
 To-go lunches were provided, and each school age student received a backpack with supplies.
 Children who had never been to Trinity East UMC before stayed to attend worship.
 “We were also delighted to welcome some school administrators and teachers,” White said.

 When school began last year, nothing was normal, Rev. Carmen Rickel explained.
 Now, she is ready for a change.
 “It is time to live into our new normal and be interactive as a community again,” she said.